skounis/Building-Cloud-Computing-Solutions/03-cloud-data-engineering.md

 After a certain threshold the gain in spead is not proportional to the computational power you use.

 Most of the code is not purely parallel.

+#### Elasticity
+> Scale up or scale down automaticaly based on the load.
+Elasticity is about money